 Yes, they do.

-Atkins, Paleo, Zone diet are a few low carbs diets that promise you’ll lose a few pounds, feel younger, while reducing the risk of heart disease.
+Atkins, Paleo, and Zone diet are a few low-carb diets that promise you’ll lose a few pounds, feel younger, while reducing the risk of heart disease.

-People lose weight on high protein plans because they take in fewer calories, not because the high protein amount they are consuming.
+People lose weight on high protein plans because they take in fewer calories, not because of the high protein amount they are consuming.
 Diets work by lowering calories, and where the calories come from doesn’t matter.
-(Steffen, L. M., & Nettleton, J. A. 2006)
+1

-And yes, we know that you have that friend who swears by the low-carb dieting, who is showing immediate weight loss.
+And yes, we know that you have that friend who swears by the low-carb diet, who is showing immediate weight loss.
 But it turns out, carbohydrates are stored in our body as glycogen, which is bound to water.
 So as your body burns through all the dietary carbohydrates and glycogen stores in your body, the water that’s attached to it also gets flushed away, resulting in a loss of “water weight”, and not fat loss.
-(Steffen, L. M., & Nettleton, J. A. 2006)
+1

-So, in the short run, a low carbs diet may seems to work well, and can help you lose 5, 10, 12 lbs.
+So, in the short run, a low-carb diet may seem to work well, and can help you lose 5, 10, 12 lbs.
 People who want to try these diets should understand that, although safety cannot be guaranteed, “they seem to be safe for short-term use (up to 6 months) as long as weight loss occurs.”
-(Astrup, Larsen, & Harper, 2017)
+2

 But in the long term, research says otherwise.
 There’s been no evidence that a low carb diet is superior than an energy-restricted diet.
-(Astrup, Larsen, & Harper, 2017) There’s also been other health consequences that have been pointed out.
+2 There’s also been other health consequences that have been pointed out.

-A high protein diet can overwork your kidneys, can increase the risk of heart disease as saturated fat-laden red meat are usually part of the many high protein diets.
-(Steffen, L. M., & Nettleton, J. A. 2006)
+A high protein diet can overwork your kidneys.
+It can increase the risk of heart disease as saturated fat-laden red meat are usually part of the many high protein diets.
+1

 The low carbohydrate diet can also leave you feeling fatigue and nauseated.
 Moreover, excluding carbohydrate sources from our diet means further compromising the intakes of vegetables, fruits, and wheat and grain products and replace them with usually high fat options.
 These foods are an important source of energy, fiber, vitamins and minerals.
-(Steffen, L. M., & Nettleton, J. A. 2006)
+1

 When you don’t eat enough carbohydrates, muscle glycogen is depleted and a catabolic (breaking down) hormonal environment is created, which means more protein breakdown and less protein synthesis.
 This means slower muscle growth – or even muscle loss.
-(Astrup, A., Larsen, T. M., & Harper, A. 2004).
+2

 But what about a low carb vegetarian diet?